 Historical Background

-Martin Luther a sixteenth century monk was a man of divine order that on October 31,1517 nailed his Ninety-Five thesis to the doors of Wittenberg Castle and not only rocked the Roman Catholic Church but his actions changed Christianity forever.
+Martin Luther a sixteenth century monk was a man of divine order that on October 31,1517 nailed his Ninety-Five thesis to the doors of Wittenberg Castle and not only rocked the Roman Catholic Church but these actions changed Christianity forever.
 The changes that hit the Roman Catholic Church first and then trickled into the entire world changed the lives of many people and caused them to stand against the ways of suppression and idolatry and move into a life of freedom and liberation.
 There was one man that contributed to this New World movement by the name of Martin Luther.
 Martin Luther a German man born November 10,1483 in Eisblen Germany was a man of man gifts and talents.
 Martin was ordained as a priest in 1507 and was a key player in the birth of the Protestant Reformation.
 He carried multiple titles ranging from theologian, writer and a monk.

-Martin wrote his most famous writings, “The ninety-five thesis “,after a visit to Rome that left him appalled by their pagan practices and idolatry.
-He went to Rome desiring an experience that should have been spiritual but instead saw how the practices of church went against the word of God.
-According to (Charles Heck Martin Luthers Trip to Rome) Luther went on a visit to Rome with spiritual expectations.
+Martin wrote his most famous writings, “The Ninety-Five Theses “, after a visit to Rome that left him appalled by their pagan practices and idolatry.
+He went to Rome desiring an experience that should have been spiritual but instead revealed how the practices of church went against the word of God.
+According to (Charles Heck Martin Luther’s Trip to Rome) Luther went on a visit to Rome with spiritual expectations.
 Behold for him the trip was anything but that.
 The Roman Catholics tradition had taught people that if they climbed the steps that lead up to Praetorium of Pontus Pilate in Jerusalem that were brought to Rome by St. Helene reciting Our Father, souls would be released from purgatory.
-As Luther climbed the steps and recited the chant and he heard the voice of God speak to him and say,“The just shall live by faith”.
+As Luther climbed the steps and recited the chant and he heard the voice of God speak to him and say, “The just shall live by faith”.
 Martin stood up with feelings of guilt and shame.
 This experience is what birthed the creation of the Ninety-Five Thesis.
 (Finness, Luther 2003 n.d.)

-The experience led Luther in search of the Gods divine scriptures and enlightenment captured him.
-This new found light encouraged Luther and gave him a new purpose.
+The experience led Luther in search of Gods divine scriptures.
+This newfound light encouraged Luther and gave him a new purpose.
 Built up and encouraged he went against everything he formally knew.
-Luther decided to protest the unholiness of the Roman Catholics and nail his protest to the Door at Whitenberg Castle.
+Luther decided to protest the ungodliness of the Roman Catholics and nail his protest to the Door at Wittenberg Castle.
 The nailing of the Ninety-Five Thesis changed the future of Christianity (m.pass 1944) (Bergendoff 1958).

 Plot Summary